I’m sitting in one of the many waiting rooms in which modern humans waste a considerable amount of their lives.

 Except that she gives one cup to each child.

 Saying that I was a little shocked is an understatement.
-And so we get to the point of this story: while I’d never voice my unsolicited opinions on how other people raise their children, it’s entirely OK to disagree with those choices.
-Feeding children inadequate, or actively harmful foods is one of my pet peeves.
+And so we get to the point of this story: while I’d never voice my unsolicited opinions on how other people raise their children, I don’t think giving caffeine to a restless child is a very good idea.
+Or maybe that’s just me.

 Kids are not born craving soda and coffee early in the morning.
-We instill bad eating habits in our children at our own peril, and unfortunately, theirs too.
+We instil bad eating habits in our children at our own peril, and unfortunately, theirs too.
+And this coming from someone who started drinking coffee at 6.
+My grandma, who got me into the habit didn’t know better, it’s a good thing we are learning more, and paying more attention to what our kids eat.
+Sugar is better left for special occasions.

 And back to the pancakes: I’m not a sweet breakfast person.
 It’s savory for me any day, but these fluffy pancakes are one of my favorite weekend breakfasts.
 They are not sickly sweet, and are very quick and easy to make.
 Most importantly, my daughter loves them too.